Depart from the U.S. for France. The particulars of your

 pass through Ste.
 Radegonde and eventually arrive again on the banks of the

 Dordogne.
-Look out for the traditional windmill on the way.
+Look out for the charming traditional windmill on the way.

-A picnic lunch, prepared by your Trip Leaders, will be
+A lovely outdoor lunch, prepared by your Trip Leaders, will

-waiting for you at a local picnic site.
+be waiting for you at a scenic picnic site.

-Our cycling today also takes us past the 13th
+Our cycling today also takes us past a 13th-century castle

-century castle in the small town of Rauzan and the abbey at Blasimon dating
+in the small town of Rauzan and the abbey at Blasimon dating from the 12th

 After breakfast, we cycle into the Dordogne region.
 Our ride takes us back down to the banks of

 the River Dordogne.
-You may wish to stop at the very small store in Pessac Sur
+You may wish to stop at the tiny store in Pessac Sur

 Dordogne to buy a sandwich and fruit for a picnic lunch along the way.